navasz/navasz/README.md

-# 👨‍💻 Navas – Cybersecurity & SOC Analyst Portfolio
+# 👨‍💻 Navas

-Welcome to my professional portfolio repository!
-I am **Navas**, a cybersecurity enthusiast with a background in commerce and a strong passion for network and security operations.
+Welcome to my profile I am **Navas**, a cybersecurity enthusiast with a background in commerce and a strong passion for network and security operations.
 This repository highlights my education, skills, certifications, and projects in the cybersecurity field.

 ---